 The purpose of the Community Partnership Funding Program (CPFP) is for council to work in partnership with the community to achieve council’s priorities.

 The program provides up to three-year funding towards operational expenses to not-for-profit organisations that provide facilities or services which support the delivery of council’s corporate priorities and demonstrate broad community benefit.

-Applications are not yet open for the 2017/18 Community Partnership Funding Program, Expressions of Interest will open in April.
+Applications are now open for the 2017/18 Community Partnership Funding Program, via an Expressions of Interest (EOI) process.
 Groups who received multi-year funding in 2015 or 2016 do not need to reapply for funding in 2017.

 In 2015, 87 community organisations received a total of $762,906 in funding under the CPFP program.
 See Successful Applicants 2015.